1. Reading: The Ultimate Escape

 If you're someone who loves getting lost in your thoughts and creating entire worlds or stories, creative writing is an excellent hobby to dive into.
 Whether it’s short stories, poetry, or even the beginnings of a novel, writing allows introverts to channel their rich inner world onto paper.

 I love writing short stories because they give me the freedom to express complex ideas and emotions in a controlled, manageable way.
 Plus, you can write in your own time and at your own pace, making it a perfect hobby for introverts who like to work solo.
 The best part?
 You don’t have to share your work unless you’re ready.
-I've shared some of my writing in the past here.

 So, if you’ve ever had that story bubbling up in your mind, let it flow.
 You never know where it could take you!